Scream VI

 Scream VI is a 2023 American slasher film directed by Matt Bettinelli-Olpin and Tyler Gillett, and written by James Vanderbilt and Guy Busick.
-It is the sequel to Scream (2022) and the sixth installment in the Scream film series.
-The film stars Melissa Barrera, Jasmin Savoy Brown, Mason Gooding, Jenna Ortega, Hayden Panettiere, and Courteney Cox, all reprising their roles from previous installments, alongside Jack Champion, Henry Czerny, Liana Liberato, Dermot Mulroney, Devyn Nekoda, Tony Revolori, Josh Segarra, and Samara Weaving.
-Scream VI follows a new Ghostface killer who targets the survivors of the "Woodsboro legacy attacks" in New York City.
+It is a sequel to Scream (2022) and the sixth installment in the Scream film series.
+The film stars Melissa Barrera, Jasmin Savoy Brown, Mason Gooding, Roger L. Jackson, Jenna Ortega, Skeet Ulrich, Hayden Panettiere, and Courteney Cox, all reprising their roles from previous installments, with Jack Champion, Henry Czerny, Liana Liberato, Dermot Mulroney, Devyn Nekoda, Tony Revolori, Josh Segarra, and Samara Weaving joining the ensemble cast.
+The plot follows a new Ghostface killer, who begins targeting the survivors of the Woodsboro murders in New York City.

-A sixth Scream film was announced just weeks after the successful debut of Scream (2022), with much of the cast signing on to reprise their roles.
-Filming took place in Montreal, Canada, from June through August 2022.
-Like its predecessors, the film combines the violence of the slasher genre with elements of black comedy and a "whodunit" mystery, and satirizes the trends of film franchises and subversion of audience expectations.
-Neve Campbell did not reprise her role as Sidney Prescott because she felt the offer presented to her was unacceptable, making this the first Scream film not to feature her.
+A sixth Scream film was announced just weeks after the successful debut of Scream (2022).
+Much of the cast signed on to reprise their roles, with Bettinelli-Olpin, Gillett, Vanderbilt, and Busick also returning.
+Filming took place in Montreal, Canada, from June to late August 2022.
+Neve Campbell did not reprise her role as Sidney Prescott due to a pay dispute, making this the only Scream film not to feature her.
+Brian Tyler, who had scored the fifth film, returned to compose and conduct the score, with Sven Faulconer joining Tyler as a co-composer.

 Scream VI premiered at the AMC Lincoln Square Theater in Manhattan on March 6, 2023, and was theatrically released in the United States on March 10 by Paramount Pictures.
-The film has grossed over $116 million worldwide and received generally positive reviews from critics, who praised the kills and performances.
+The film received generally positive reviews from critics, who praised the fresh setting for the franchise, the increased violence, and the performances of the cast.
+It grossed $169 million worldwide, becoming the first installment in the franchise to earn over $100 million at the domestic US box office since Scream 2 (1997) and the highest-grossing Scream film in the United States and Canada (unadjusted for inflation).
+It won Best Movie at the 2023 MTV Movie & TV Awards and ranked #3 on The Hollywood Reporter's list of "The Best Slasher Movies of the Decade".
+A sequel, Scream 7, is scheduled to be released on February 27, 2026.